 An interdisciplinary perspective on the people and ecologies of the African continent.
 The major theme will be the processes and effects of social, religious, political, economic, historical and cultural change on the lives of Africans.
 Course Hours:3 units; H(3-0)

 Study of a particular topic(s) or region(s) from an interdisciplinary and comparative perspective.
 Students will be required to examine how political, social, economic and cultural factors intersect to shape various issues in the African setting.
-Course Hours:3 units; H(3S-0) Prerequisite(s):One of African Studies 301, Anthropology 317, History 401, or Political Science 371.
+Course Hours:3 units; H(3S-0) Prerequisite(s):One of African Studies 301, Anthropology 317, History 401, Political Science 371.